 Instructions

 - Heat oil in a saucepan over medium heat.
-Once hot, add onion occasionally stirring for 1 min.
+Once hot, add onion and occasionally stir for 1 minute.

 - Add garlic and occasionally stir for 1 min.
 Add jalapenos and bell pepper, and occasionally stir for 1 min.